Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Well... it ain’t exactly the same with us... but all my cubs?
 I don’t wanna see a world where they ain’t got any prospects, or hope, or, y’know.
 A *reason."*

 "Daar," Daniel laid his hand on the big Gaoian’s arm warmly.
 "I *understand.* Really I do.
-I just wish you’d *told* me you had them so I’d’ve had plenty of time to think about how to…" he trailed off and waved his hand toward the curious crowd of Ten’Gewek who were watching.
+I just wish you’d *told* me you had them so I’d’ve had plenty of time to think about how to..." he trailed off and waved his hand toward the curious crowd of Ten’Gewek who were watching.

 "I got my reasons ‘fer not sayin’ anything.
-It ain’t personal, but…"
+It ain’t personal, but..."

 "Fair enough.
 I’ll adapt."